 President, Board of Directors

-As someone with a special interest in the intersection of intimate partner abuse and animal abuse, I began my work as the domestic violence advocate at Seer Farms.
-I was trained by Womanspace in Mercer County where I am a member of their Domestic Violence Victim Response Team (DVVRT) and their Sexual Assault Response Team (SART).
-I also am a member of the Womanspace Community Advisory Board.
-In addition to providing support to survivors of violence, I also write grants for Seer Farms, a skill I have acquired during my career at Mathematica Policy Research.
-I was a member of the Board of Directors at Mathematica from 2006-2009.
-As a co-founder of Underground Pottery, a pottery studio in Hightstown, New Jersey, I use pottery sales and lessons to raise money for and awareness of Seer Farms.
+As someone with a special interest in the intersection of intimate partner and animal abuse, I began my work as the domestic violence advocate at Seer Farms.
+I was trained by Womanspace in Mercer County where I am a member of their Community Advisory Board, and Sexual Assault and Domestic Violence Victim Response Teams.
+In 2013, I retired after nearly 35 years at Mathematica Policy Research.
+I served on their Board of Directors from 2006-2009.
+As a co-founder of Underground Pottery, in Hightstown, New Jersey, I use pottery sales to raise money for and awareness of Seer Farms.

-My goals are (1) to have four-legged residents at Seer Farms feel as special and pampered as the four-legged companions in my own home, and (2) to have no one stay in an unsafe situation or abandon their pets because they do not know where to keep them safe and sound during troubled times.
+My goals are (1) to have four-legged residents at Seer Farms feel as cared for as the four-legged companions in my own home, and (2) to have no one stay in an unsafe situation or abandon their pets because they do not know where to keep them safe during troubled times.